 Dr. Monica Jain is a development economist with over 20 years' experience in evidence-informed policy.
-As Lead Evaluation Specialist at the International Initiative for Impact Evaluation (3ie), she manages a global portfolio of policy-relevant evaluations focused on immunisation and other sectors related to the Sustainable Development Goals.
+As Lead Evaluation Specialist at 3ie, she manages a global portfolio of policy-relevant evaluations focused on immunisation and other sectors.
+Monica is also a member of the WHO working group tasked with developing guidance and tools to measure the drivers of vaccination uptake.
 She also conducts capacity development workshops on impact evaluation for policymakers in low-and middle-income countries.
-Monica is also a member of the WHO working group tasked with developing guidance and tools to measure the drivers of vaccination uptake.

 Joey co-founded Charity Science Health in 2017 and led the development of our original SMS reminders programme, after conducting a systematic research process through which he identified SMS reminders for routine immunisations as one of the most cost-effective focuses for a new nonprofit.

 Joey has since co-founded Charity Entrepreneurship, which provides entrepreneurs with support and training to launch impact-focused nonprofits.

 Katriel is the former CEO of Charity Science Health, which merged with Suvita in 2020.
 He led CSH's testing of enrollment strategies for SMS immunisation reminders, shaping the approach we use today.
 Katriel has also worked with the Center for Global Development, the World Bank and Innovations for Poverty Action on impact evaluations across the health, education and agriculture sectors.
 He holds a Masters in Public Administration in International Development (MPA/ID) from Harvard University.